gabrielvuksani/MyRoommate/replit.md

 - ✓ Added Browse and My Listings tabs with proper counters and glass morphism styling
 - ✓ Removed redundant marketplace page for cleaner app architecture and enhanced navigation
 - ✓ Added page transition animation to listing detail page for consistent user experience
+- ✓ Restored /landing route for new users and fixed user flow routing to ensure proper authentication paths
+- ✓ Fixed TypeScript errors in messages page with proper WebSocket message interfaces for better type safety
+- ✓ Removed div element from roommates page search bar section for cleaner component structure
 - ✓ Rebranded entire application from RoomieHub to myRoommate across all files and references
 - ✓ Updated all PWA icons to use emerald-cyan gradient (from-emerald-400 to-cyan-400) with white Home icon
 - ✓ Applied consistent logo design from landing page to manifest icons in all sizes (72x72 to 512x512)